turbopape/postagga/README.md

 > "But if thought corrupts language, language can also corrupt thought."
 - George Orwell, 1984

-** WARNING !!
-The tagger is not stable right now!!
-Only the Parser can be used (with another tagger) !! **

 **postagga** is a suite of tools that aims to assist you in generating a simple and embeddable natural language processor.
 You can use **postagga** to process annotated text samples into full fledged parsers capable of understanding users' *free speech* input as structured data.